-CA 2E has a feature that gives you the ability to record and play User Defined Macros (UDM).
+CA 2E has a feature that gives you the ability to record and play User Defined Macros (UDM) from a Web Option page at run time.
 User Defined Macros allow any user to pre-record keystrokes for any screen at any position.
 There can be multiple macros defined for the same screen or field combination.